 The Clare Food Pantry relies on community support for much of the food we distribute.
 Donations help us offer more options to families struggling with hunger.
 Ongoing support from Dollar Daze and Dollar Daze customers is so helpful and makes a significant impact for us and for the community members we serve.

-We'd like to introduce Briar Foster, a winner of the 2019 Community Action Award, and his mom, Patricia Foster (not pictured)!
+We'd like to introduce Briar, a winner of the 2019 Community Action Award, and his mom, Patricia (not pictured)!

 Briar, with the support of his mom Patricia, helps to support the Clare County Food pantry in an unusual but extremely helpful way: he raises chickens to provide eggs to the pantry!
 Briar, who is twelve, is responsible for feeding and watering the chickens, cleaning the coop, and washing and packaging eggs.
 This is no small task as Briar brings 20 dozen eggs with him each time he stops by the pantry.